Special Licenses in KentuckyPage Overview

 You don't need a special license to operate an all-terrain vehicle (ATV); however, there are a couple restrictions regarding age:

-- Riders under the age of 12 can only operate an ATV under 70 ccs with parental supervision; riders over the age of 12 can operate an ATV over 70 ccs.
+- Riders under the age of 12 years old can only operate an ATV under 70 ccs with parental supervision.

-- Riders under the age of 16 can only operate an ATV under 90 ccs with parental supervision; riders over the age of 16 can operate an ATV over 90 ccs.
+- Riders under the age of 16 years old can only operate an ATV under 90 ccs with parental supervision.